noremacskich/Nanocon/readme.txt

           repository from github
           click Save, and it should lead you back to the administration page.
-        Once again look in the "LOCAL FILES" section and you should see a new entry for "nanocon", clickn on it, and it should lead you to the nanocon main page.
+        Once again look in the "LOCAL FILES" section and you should see a new entry for "nanocon", click on it, and it should lead you to the nanocon main page.
       There you have it, a test environment for the Nanocon website.

 Overview

   History/BeforePush.log
     This is where you document everything that you have done until you commit.
     It should follow the Documentation Style provided in the DocumentationStyle text file.
 Your commit comment should be identical to what is in this file.
     Be sure to save this file before you commit.
 After you commit, you can erase the contents of this file.

   History/History.log
     This is where you can keep a local copy of what you have done overall.
 This